 The Sun Valley Summer Symphony Mission

-Maestro Neale, now in his 20th Sun Valley Summer Symphony season, conducts a full symphony orchestra that includes distinguished musicians from major orchestras throughout North America, including the San Francisco Symphony, the Pittsburgh Symphony, the New York Philharmonic, the Houston Symphony, the Toronto Symphony and the St. Louis Symphony.
+Maestro Neale, now in his 25th Sun Valley Summer Symphony season, conducts a full symphony orchestra that includes distinguished musicians from major orchestras throughout North America, including the San Francisco Symphony, the Pittsburgh Symphony, the New York Philharmonic, the Houston Symphony, the Toronto Symphony, and the St. Louis Symphony.

 Internationally acclaimed guest artists and ensembles have graced the Symphony stage, including Itzhak Perlman, Emanuel Ax, Joshua Bell, Eugene Brancoveanu, and Chris Botti.
 Other renowned performers include Christine Brewer, Yefim Bronfman, James Ehnes, Vadim Gluzman, Denyce Graves, Horacio Gutierrez, Nathan Gunn, Lynn Harrell, Leila Josefowicz, Erich Kunzel, Audra McDonald, Midori, Brian Stokes Mitchell, and the Mormon Tabernacle Choir, which christened the Sun Valley Pavilion when it opened in 2008.
 Jon Nakamatsu, Garrick Ohlsson, Christopher Parkening, Jon Kimura Parker, Bernadette Peters, Gil Shaham, Frederica von Stade, Deborah Voigt, Yuja Wang, and Shai Wosner have made appearances.
 The Symphony’s Steinway is named the Jean-Yves Thibaudet Steinway, with Mr. Thibaudet debuting the piano August 6, 2014.